mawiak/elli-billing-tool/README.md

 - `EMAIL_RECIPIENTS`: Comma-separated list of recipient email addresses
 - `EMAIL_CC`: Comma-separated list of CC email addresses (optional)
 - `EMAIL_NAME`: Your name for email signature

+The `settings.json` file uses JSON format with `_comment` fields for documentation.
+These comment fields are ignored by the tool.

 ## Usage